carfew001/dsc-phase-1-project-v2-4/README.md

 ### Key Business Questions

 1. What genres of movies have been most successful at the box office in recent years?
-2. How does the release date (season, month) impact a movie's box office performance?
-3. Is there a correlation between runtime and box office success?
+2. What is the rlationship between ratings and average number of votes a movie received?
-4. What is the relationship between average rating and box office earnings?
+3. What is the average rating for a movie?
-5. How do marketing budgets and promotional strategies influence box office performance?

 ## Data Understanding and Analysis